 Beyond their exposure to discrimination, oppression and persecution, stateless persons often cannot access basic rights, such as housing, education and healthcare.

 They fall between the gaps of the world of nations and are trapped in a legal no-man’s land.
 In many jurisdictions stateless people also lack access to the courts, and because they often cannot prove their identities, they face higher risks of arbitrary detention.

 While a renewed focus on statelessness internationally has been encouraged by the UNHCR campaign to eradicate statelessness by 2024, the international community continues to struggle with statelessness as an international and domestic problem.

-Our new Peter McMullin Centre on Statelessness, to be launched on 26 March this year, will address the gap in knowledge around statelessness by researching the causes and consequences of statelessness, and teaching, training and raising awareness of the serious human rights issues faced by stateless persons.
+The new Peter McMullin Centre on Statelessness addresses the gap in knowledge around statelessness by researching the causes and consequences of statelessness, and teaching, training and raising awareness of the serious human rights issues faced by stateless persons.